samchungy/seek-coding-challenge/README.md

 * All products added are in stock.
 * Could have used Swagger and Typescript but thought development time would take too long.
 * Could have moved the routes into a separate file from index.js but I ran out of time.
+* Could have used a proper logger but ran out of time.

 ## Contact